KleinMason/midwestern-tech-challenge/database/README.md

 ## Publish to NPM Repository

 To publish this library to the NPM repository, first build the project.
 Once the project has been built, open the project's package.json file and change the "private" property to false (or remove it).
-You will also want to change the "name" property in your package.json, since this value must be unique across all npm packages.
+You will also want to change the "name" property in your package.json, since this value must be unique accross all npm packages.
 Finally, open a command line interface (CMD, bash, etc.) and navigate to the database library project folder, then run the following command:

 ```sh
 npm publish